calincru/QML-Android-Demo/README.md

 I couldn't test it, I skipped this step).

-What is nice about such a trivial application is that it is a good example for those who want to develop cross-platform QML applications using CMake.
+What is nice about such a trivial application is that it is a good example for those who want to develop cross-platform QML applications using CMake (there are few such examples out there).

 ### Directory structure